Menu Close

 • African Dwarf Kingfisher

-• Brown twinspots
+• Brown twinspot

-• Black-headed Gonolek.
+• Black-headed Gonolek

-Sheobill in Murchison Falls National Park
+activities in Murchison Falls National Park

 From game drives, boat safaris, hiking, sport fishing, chimp trekking, bird watching, sightseeing, bush breakfast, camping to sun-downers, Uganda’s Murchison Falls National Park offers unforgettable experiences.
 Here is a brief description of the best Murchison Falls National Park activities.
 You can contact us for cost of each activity and more details.